Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Proof of the upper bound on the risk

-\begin{proof}[Proof of \Cref{thm:upper}] Let $g$ be an arbitrary element from $\mathcal{G}$.
+Let $g$ be an arbitrary element from $\mathcal{G}$.
 The proof begins by using the triangle inequality multiple times, resulting in the following sequence of inequalities:

-In the second inequality, we use the fact that $\hat{g}_{n}$ is the minimizer of (\ref{LIPERM}), and in the last line, the triangle inequality is applied.
+In the second inequality, we use the fact that $\widehat{g}_{n,\eps}$ is an $\eps$-minimizer of (\ref{LIPERM}), whereas in the last line, the triangle inequality is applied.
 As the left-inverse penalty is always nonnegative, the last display implies:

 The last line follows from \AssA{L^*}{\sigma^*} and the triangle inequality.
 By applying \AssA{L^*}{\sigma^*} again, we can establish the existence of independent random variables $\bU_i\sim\mathcal{U}_d$ such that $\mathbb{E}[\|\bX_i-g(\bU_i)\|]\leqslant \sigma^*$, for every $i\in[n]$.
 This implies that